 You can help maintain the garden, or contact us to learn more about how to share information on local pollinators and the importance of building a suitable habitat.
 We’ll see you soon!

 Habitat for Humanity

 The Master Gardeners partner with Habitat for Humanity in Boone County.
 We develop a landscape plan integrating perennial plants with shrubbery.
 Then we work with volunteers to prepare the soil and install the plants and sod.
-In 2018 we were involved in four different projects.
+In 2020 we will be involved in two Lebanon builds.

 Our projects start with a meeting with the homeowner to discuss their interest.
 We then visit Perennials Plus, the nursery used by Habitat.
 A scale drawing is created and we order the plants.